JesseKoldewijn/hbs-core/README.md

 <p>
 </p>

 > A minimal setup of Fastify, Handlebars and TailwindCSS.
+Current setup can be ran inside of a environment without a build step (required ability to run Typescript) or with a build step (can only be used to serve a static build output).

 ## Install